 The picture shows members of the Kaisers Army surveying a battlefield after the battle and should leave one in no doubt that war is an ugly and a futile thing no matter what side you are on.
 The dead are either Belgium or French.
 I (Author) agonised for some time whether to publish the picture on the website, finally deciding that it was no different to pictures shown regularly by today’s media.
 There is always the argument that there are just wars and perhaps that’s true, if you consider Adolf Hitler and his Third Reich there was no other way of stopping his horrors.
 Horrors still go on around the world, with brutal regimes and young females mutilated by perverse religious beliefs.
 Now that we have pulled out of Afghanistan girls are being educated and allowed to become equal, perhaps the sacrifices of NATO troops will have at least some reward.
 I’m not optimistic.

 In starting the initial research it became obvious there were additional areas of interest as each persons life had many facets, which opened up other areas of local and social history.
-Although the website is at still evolving, I’m hopeful, as local history builds and family and friends around the world add their memories and pictures, it will prove of interest to a wider audience.
+As the website continues to evolve, I’m hopeful, it will prove of interest to a wide audience.

-We are in an age of rapid communications, Facebook, Twitter, 24 hour News etc. Although this website will not, cannot and has no intension of competing with the major social media sites, perhaps in some small way may develop into a platform for peoples’ memories, with the here and now compared to the recent past.
 Our rural aspect is also continually under threat.
-With some politicians going into politics without getting any real life skills it would appear that some of our precious landscapes and rural aspect, through rash and poor decisions, there is the potential for a significant amount that could be lost forever.
-Our rural environment is beneficial to us all and it is unfortunate farms that surround Canterbury are in the hands of either property developers or farming families where the current generation are not interested in farming but sit on land that will be very valuable as Canterbury pushes out beyond it’s current boundary.
-Click on the HIMN-Action Group page for further details.
+With some politicians going into politics without getting any real life skills it would appear that some of our precious landscapes and rural aspect, through rash and poor decisions will be lost.
+The potential loss is significant as our agriculture/greenbelt land that could be lost forever, which is beneficial to all of us.
+Unfortunately farms that surround Canterbury are in the hands of either property developers or farming families where the current generation are not interested in farming but sit on valuable assets as Canterbury pushes out beyond it’s current boundary.

 March 2010 – Colin Carmichael, Chief Executive of Canterbury City Council explains the Local Development Framework to Hilltop Residents.
 Meeting chaired by the Author.